Rsifff/docker/README.md

 # Docker

-This project to practice the bash language and discover the docker
+This project was carried out to practice bash language and discover the docker environment.

 ## Installation